nczmoo/dcs100/readme.md

     x all other monsters
     x die
     x test all new sound
+    x remove _ from mob names in captions

     checkboxes look weird
+    BUG? sound inconsistently playing on mobile?

     SOUND
         maybe voices when I go in and out (going dungeon crawling!)